tremblerz/amla/docs/proposals/scaleout/pkamath-paralleltrain.md

 Some AutoML algorithms (e.g. Neuro Evolution) generate several candidate networks after one iteration.
 These networks need to be trained and evaluated and the best performing network has to be identified.
-Parallel execution of triaing of different networks reduces the tiem to find the best network.
+Parallel execution of training of different networks reduces the time to find the best network.

 ##Solution